essepuntato/essepuntato.github.io/_pages/activities.md

 title: Activities
 ---

-This page lists various activities I have done in the past, according to the following categories:
+This page lists various activities I am doing and have done in the past, according to the following categories:

 * [journals](#journals)
 * [conferences](#conferences)